Health data Expertise and services

 Area of expertise

 - Regional Primary Care data collection and analysis

 - Linking transmural care data

-The RTC Health Data uses the infrastructure of the Department of Primary and Community Care and other departments with research or innovation experience in transmural projects.
-We can advise you on how to best set up, prepare and execute your transmural projects.
+The RTC Health Data uses the infrastructure of the Department of Primary and Community Care and the Digital Research Environment (DRE).
+We can advise you on how to best set up, prepare and execute your (transmural) research projects.